Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Graphics > Display Options.

-18. Add in-game option "No Cosmetic Attacks" (only available in PST:EE)
+18. Add in-game option "No Cosmetic Attacks" (only available for PST:EE)

 Enabling this option shows attack animations only when characters are making real attacks.
 This option is already available in unmodded BG:EE, BG2:EE and IWD:EE.